 we can not communicate invitations or inducements to engage in investment activity on your behalf.

-ECS is not a law firm and it is not regulated by the Law Society of England and Wales or any similar body.
+ECS is not a law firm and it is not regulated by the Law Society of England and Wales, the Solicitors Regulation Authority (“SRA”) or any similar body.
 ECS does provide certain commercial and corporate legal services but none of these are ‘reserved legal activities’ as such term is defined in the Legal Services Act 2007.
 By engaging ECS you confirm your understanding of the status of ECS with respect to legal activities.

 In certain circumstances we may provide you with documents or advice which you should check with a regulated law firm.
 You agree that it is your responsibility to satisfy yourself of the appropriateness of any document or advice and, if necessary, confirm this with your law firm.

 If instructed, ECS will provide a central London address for use as a registered office and/or mail forwarding address.
-ECS will ensure that relevant mail sent to that address will be forwarded to another address in accordance with your instructions subject to payment of the relevant fees;
+ECS will ensure that relevant mail sent to that address will be forwarded to another address in accordance with your instructions subject to payment of the relevant fees.
+If requested, we will forward a scan of any mail received to an email address specified by you.
+We shall charge for each item of mail scanned at our then standard rates.

 You will comply with all statutory requirements relating to the use of a registered office and indemnify ECS against all liability in respect of any failure to comply with any such statutory requirements.